 Read more about who can get an EU residence document on the New to Denmark website

-Aarhus University does not translate official documents for employees or students, and does not provide references to specific translators working in specific language combinations.
+Aarhus University does not translate official documents for employees or students, but we have gathered information and resources about Translations of official documents.

 You are a cross-border commuter (also known as a frontier worker) if you live in another EU/EEA country and work in Denmark.